 Strengths: Healthcare references, app-store model with ready-made apps, no-code app builder, hybrid deployment, clear sovereign-AI brand positioning.

-Limitations: User-based annual licensing plus a token component (see provider), no publicly documented STACKIT partnership, no integrated specialised-lawyer compliance, MCP support not declared productive. basebox addresses §203 StGB in its legal terms as a service provider for professional-secrecy holders, via self-hosted operation rather than a documented hyperscaler addendum.
+Limitations: User-based annual licensing plus a token component (see provider), no publicly documented STACKIT partnership, integrated specialised-lawyer compliance not publicly documented, MCP support not declared productive. basebox addresses §203 StGB in its legal terms as a service provider for professional-secrecy holders, via self-hosted operation rather than a documented hyperscaler addendum.

 Target audience: Regulated mid-sized companies in healthcare, finance and public administration that prefer a finished product with an app store and an app builder and can absorb user-based annual licensing plus a token component.

-Why CompanyGPT is the better choice: No per-user licence and no token component instead of user-based annual licensing as headcount rises – user-based models scale with headcount, whereas CompanyGPT’s maintenance-based fixed-price model stays independent of it, and the cost advantage grows with company size.
+Why CompanyGPT is the better choice: No per-user licence and no token component instead of user-based annual licensing as headcount rises – user-based models scale with headcount, whereas CompanyGPT’s maintenance-based fixed-price model stays independent of it, and the structural difference becomes more pronounced as headcount grows.
 On top of that: documented STACKIT partnership (Schwarz Digits) with Qwen3-235B as the flagship model, §203 StGB add-on agreement with Microsoft inside the customer’s own Azure subscription, native MCP and n8n integration, SharePoint permission mirroring, and integrated specialised AI lawyer compliance.
 Full detail comparison: CompanyGPT vs. basebox.

 amber (formerly amberSearch)